singh-man/books/crackingTheCoding/08_recursionAndDynamicProgramming.md

 P(2) = { }, {a₁}, {a₂}, {a₁ , a₂}
 P(3) = { }, {a₁}, {a₂}, {a₃}, {a₁, a₂}, {a₁, a₃}, {a₂, a₃}, {a₁, a₂, a₃}
 ```
-The difference between these solutions  is thatP(2) is missing all the subsets containing a3.
+The difference between these solutions  is that P(2) is missing all the subsets containing a3.
 ```
 P(3) - P(2) = {a₃}, {a₁, a₃}, {a₂, a₃}, {a₁, a₂, a₃}
 ```